 Ever since I was a child, I’ve enjoyed writing.
 Every job I’ve had has included a fair share of it – from speech writing for government ministers to random scribbles.
 Now, I’m a bilingual freelance writer.
 My work has appeared in various Scandinavian and English print and online media, including British Airways’ Business Life, Qatar Airways’ Oryx Magazine, Thai Airways’ Sawasdee Magazine, the Matador Network, National Geographic Traveller and more.
 I’ve done my share of guidebook work as well, most recently for Fodor’s Travel Guides.

 And travelling?
 There’s little I enjoy more than hopping off a train in a new city, not knowing what’s around the corner.
 I’ve lived in New Zealand, Norway and the USA and have visited well over 100 of the UN member countries.
 Or, depending on how you count a country, 154 countries and territories.
 The Matador map at the bottom here operates with yet another number.
 Do I think that’s fun?
 I kinda do.

 Others I’ve yet to experience.
 High on my travel wish list are Pitcairn, Afghanistan and Tristan da Cunha and more of the Caucasus and Central Asia.
 We dream of taking the Royal Mail Ship to St Helena.
 Well…, I dream of that.
 The kids aren’t that thrilled about the prospect of the 31-day journey from Europe (or even the 10-day round trip from Cape Town).
-Antarctica is another dream – along with South Georgia and the mysterious Norwegian Bouvetøya, possible the most remote place on Earth.
+Antarctica is another dream – along with South Georgia and the mysterious Norwegian Bouvetøya, possibly the most remote place on Earth.

-But that doesn’t mean I don’t enjoy the more world’s more familiar places.
+But that doesn’t mean I don’t enjoy the world’s more familiar places.
 I love Singapore, San Francisco and Sydney.
 I adore London, Paris and Brussels, too.
 And whenever possible, I try to see these places with fresh eyes.
 A visit to London often includes a stroll through Hyde Park and seeing Big Ben.
 But even better is a thrilling historical walk through 700 years of murder and mayhem.
 You can travel in the Caribbean on a cruise ship.
 Or you can choose a deliciously slow sail among near-deserted islands in a 30 ft sailboat.